BrandonWelsh/CryptoClustering/README.md

 I was able to stick to the class notes for the vast majority of this project, stopping to ask an AI a couple questions here and there about why I was doing what I was doing.

 ## Bugs
+None that I can tell.
+The different dataframe names I had started getting a little complicated towards the end, it's highly possible I used the wrong dataframe but did the right thing with it.
+If you notice that I accidentally did anything like that, let me know.

 ## Update Log
 1/21/2024: Created github repo.
 Worked on assignment through finding total explained variance of the three principal components

 1/22/2024: Made some more progress.

+1/24/2024: Finished project, proofread, finished readme, got it ready to submit.